ca333/git_analyse/README.md

-# Git Analysis
+# Git Analyse

-Git Analysis is a Rust-based command-line tool that analyzes a given GitHub or GitLab repository using OpenAI's GPT-3 model.
+`git_analyse` is a rust-based command-line tool that analyzes a given GitHub or GitLab repository using OpenAI's GPT-3 model.
 The tool fetches the code from the default branch of the specified repository, processes it, and submits it to the GPT-3 API.
 It then generates a report on the purpose of the software, any suspicious behavior, and potential malware detection.

 ## Features